FVSB/FVSB/README.md

 ## 🚀 About Me

-I'm a passionate **computer scientist** specializing in **bilevel optimization** and **web development**.
-Currently studying at the University of Havana and working as a researcher on national science projects.
+I'm a passionate **computer scientist** with a degree from the University of Havana, specializing in **bilevel optimization** and **web development**.
+Currently working as a researcher on national science projects.

 - 🔭 Currently working on: **Bilevel optimization applied to water resource management**
 - 🌱 Learning: **Advanced Machine Learning and LLMs**